OPS-E2E-PPE/VBA-Docs/api/PowerPoint.HeadersFooters.SlideNumber.md

 ---
-title: HeadersFooters.SlideNumber Property (PowerPoint)
+title: HeadersFooters.SlideNumber property (PowerPoint)
 keywords: vbapp10.chm542004
 f1_keywords:
 - vbapp10.chm542004
-ms.prod: powerpoint
 api_name:
 - PowerPoint.HeadersFooters.SlideNumber
 ms.assetid: c846069f-dd3f-c5ac-f9ac-b5a7ed499bdc
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# HeadersFooters.SlideNumber Property (PowerPoint)
+# HeadersFooters.SlideNumber property (PowerPoint)

 Returns a **[HeaderFooter](PowerPoint.HeaderFooter.md)** object that represents the slide number in the lower-right corner of a slide, or the page number in the lower-right corner of a notes page or a page of a printed handout or outline.
 Read-only.

 ## Syntax

 _expression_. `SlideNumber`

- _expression_ A variable that represents a [HeadersFooters](./PowerPoint.HeadersFooters.md) object.
+_expression_ A variable that represents a [HeadersFooters](PowerPoint.HeadersFooters.md) object.

 ## Return value